CHRONIC FATIGUE SYNDROME OR MYALGIC ENCEPHALOPATHY (ME)

 In most cases, these factors are handled easily once a person really understands the problem and is willing to address it.

-These are among the most important causes that we observe.
+These are among the most important causes that I observe.
 In rare cases, chronic fatigue may be the result of poisoning with a pesticide or a medical or recreational drug, or even a result of surgery, an accident or other type of stressor.

 I would also warn against the use of any natural, bio-identical or synthetic hormones such as DHEA, pregnenelone, adrenal cortical extracts, testosterone, progesterone and others.
 These will give a person some energy, but they upset the delicate hormone regulatory feedback system of the body and they make full correction much more difficult.
 They are also expensive to test for and monitor.

-Most people with chronic fatigue syndrome.
-Most people with this condition have a pattern on a hair mineral test called sympathetic dominance.
+Most people with chronic fatigue condition have a pattern on a hair mineral test called sympathetic dominance.
 In some cases, it may take a year or more for the pattern to reveal itself.
 However, it is often present and it stops many people from getting well.

 Other procedures.
 Adding the daily use of a near infrared light sauna and daily coffee enemas is needed in many cases of chronic fatigue syndrome.
 Each of these therapies is carefully chosen and has over a dozen therapeutic effects, many of which are excellent for those with chronic fatigue.
 For more on these therapies, read Sauna Therapy and Coffee Enemas on this site.

 Often, for example, changes in attitudes are needed and absolutely essential if one is to recover completely, which is always our goal and a very achievable goal.
-In my own case, persistent daily use of the Roy Masters meditation was extremely helpful and probably absolutely necessary for my full recovery.
+In my own case, persistent daily use of the pushing down exercise was extremely helpful and probably absolutely necessary for my full recovery.
 For more on this subject, read Meditation on this site.